freeman-lab/gl-scene/README.md

 All manipulation proceeds by selecting one or more shapes or lights by `id` or `class` and then changing properties.

 #### `selection = scene.select(selector)`
-#### `selection = scene.selectAll(selector)`

 Returns the first light or shape that matches the given tag.
 Selector should be of the form: `#id` or `.class`.
-Will first look for a matching shape, and then a matching light. `select` returns one element, whereas `selectAll` returns many.
+Will first look for a matching shape, and then a matching light.

+#### `selection = scene.selectAll(selector)`

+Same as `select`, but will return all matching elements.

 #### `selection.style({name: value})`